FAQ: Frequently Asked Questions about NEXUS-IBA

-We are strictly non-profit and non-commercial.
-We are 100% members and listeners’ supported, and currently receive no monetary grant from any political, religious, government or private person or organisation.
-In doing so, we are a 100% free organisation and have no political and no religious ties.
+We are strictly nonprofit and non-commercial.
+We are 100% members and listeners supported and currently receive no monetary grant from any political, religious, government or private person or organisation.
+In doing so, we are a 100% free organisation with no political or religious ties.

 NO!
-If you are looking for: metro, buses, UK travel, tickets, counselling for sexual abuse, training courses for counsellors or information on cryptocurrencies you are definitely on the WRONG web site.
+If you are looking for metro, buses, UK travel, tickets, counselling for sexual abuse, training courses for counsellors or information on cryptocurrencies, you are definitely on the WRONG website.

-This is NEXUS-International Broadcasting Association website.
+This is the “NEXUS-International Broadcasting Association” website.
 We provide media and broadcasting services worldwide.

 3. I want more information on NEXUS-IBA

 You may browse this FAQ page or our NEXUS.org and European Gospel Radio websites.
 If you still have some unanswered questions, please use the chat form on the bottom right or contact us online or call any of the numbers listed in our contact form.
 One of our representatives will answer your call 24/7, and someone in charge will call or email you back, usually within 24 hours.
 You may also schedule a free 15-minute consultation on our homepage.

 4. How does NEXUS-IBA work, and how much do your services cost?